vzlatsin/Helper/docs/guides/coder_guide.md

 ### Section for Continuity with ChatGPT
 1. **Session Log**:
    - Maintain a session log documenting what was done and what needs to be done next.
+   - Include the task name and ID in the session log.
    - Example:
      ```markdown
      ## Session Log